firewalker02/alx--2/0x17-doubly_linked_lists/README.md

 8. Delete at index - 8-delete_dnodeint.c
 	* Write a function that deletes the node at index index of a dlistint_t linked list.
 		* Prototype: int delete_dnodeint_at_index(dlistint_t **head, unsigned int index);
-		* where index is the index of the node that should be deleted.
-Index starts at 0

 		* Returns: 1 if it succeeded, -1 if it failed